-We spent the last few months really pushing the limits of each base layer bottom.
+We spent months really pushing the limits of each base layer bottom.
 We hiked, climbed, ran, slept, and skied in each piece.
 We took them from the high mountains of Colorado to the cold oceans of the North Sea.
 Below we outline what we specifically did to evaluate each metric.

 We carefully observed and researched the fabric thickness and makeup of each pair of long underwear bottoms.
 In addition to simple observations, we put ourselves outside when it got cold.
 We tested throughout the Fall season, setting up camp outside as much as possible.
 We endured sub-zero temperatures and hiked uphill whenever we could see our breath.
 Also, we busted our buns to the point of perspiration and then just sat to see which pair of long underwear kept us warm.
 Both when in motion and when standing still.